Tauranga by-election: 12 candidates in the running as minor parties meet

 Candidate nominations for the by-election closed at noon.
 The seat opened up after Simon Bridges announced his surprise retirement from politics after 14 years as Tauranga MP.

 Of the parties in Parliament, National, Labour and Act have candidates.
-Te Pāti Māori ruled out running last week while Josh Cole, who has previously stood in Tauranga for the Green Party, has backed Labour's Jan Tinetti.
+Te Pāti Māori ruled out running last week while Josh Cole, who has previously stood in Tauranga for the Green Party, has backed Labour's candidate.

 Several minor parties are also represented, along with four independent candidates.